-There are a lot of reasons why prospective sports bettors should sign up for online betting sites, including:
+There are a several reasons why prospective sports bettors should sign up for online betting sites, including:

 - User-Friendly: Placing a wager online is a much easier experience than travelling to the casino and waiting in line at the sportsbook.
 You can place a bet from your desktop, laptop, or mobile device.
 The betting sites tend to have organized layouts with sleek interfaces, making them easy to navigate.

-- Promotions: Betting sites provide wagerers with useful promotions that put them in a better position to succeed.
-Some promos are odds boosts (better value on bets), but you can also get Ohio welcome bonuses (matching first deposit in bet credits) or risk-free bets (bettors are reimbursed if their first bet fails).
+- Promotions: Betting sites provide users with helpful promotions that put them in a better position to succeed.
+Some promos are odds boosts (better value on bets), but you can also get Ohio welcome bonuses (matching first deposit in bet credits) or first bet insurance (bettors are reimbursed if their first bet fails).

 - These types of deals are only available online and upon signup.
 Take advantage of them to help build your bankroll.